auxsophia/auxsophia.github.io/_pages/philosophy/globalWarmingNews.md

 Permanence: How do you know the timber company that planted those trees won’t just cut them down in a few years?

 Leakage: How do you know the landowner you just paid not to cut down an acre of rain forest won’t use the money to buy a different acre and clear that?"

+---

+Well, if we start to see more earthquakes and tsunamis, expect more [nuclear disasters](https://en.wikipedia.org/wiki/Fukushima_Daiichi_nuclear_disaster).
+There are tons of reactors on our East coast.